stolostron/rhacm-docs/console/console.md

 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:child: .link .ulchildlink}
-{:childlinks: .ullinks}

 # Observability in the console

-Learn more about a few of the console components that you can use to view, manage, or customize your console.
+Learn more about console components that you can use to view, manage, or customize your console.

-Access your console with the following URL: (need to add this)
+Access your console with the following URL: **(need to add this--how does user access the console after install -- from OCP? -bcs)**

 ## Red Hat Advanced Cluster Management for Kubernetes console components

 Red Hat Advanced Cluster Management for Kubernetes console components:

 * [Welcome page](#welcome)
-* [Overview](#overview) (GET RID OF THIS?)
+* [Overview](#overview) **(I CANNOT DOC TEST THIS -- NOT UP)**
 * [Observe enviroments > Topology](#topology)
 * [Automate Infrastructure](#cluster)
 * [Manage application](#application)
 * [Governance and risk dashboard](#grc)
-* [Search](#search) (THIS IS THE ONLY PLACE IN THE DOCS WE TALK ABOUT SEARCH SO WE NEED TO LEAVE IT)
+* [Search](#search) **(THIS IS THE ONLY PLACE IN THE DOCS WE TALK ABOUT SEARCH SO WE NEED TO LEAVE IT)**

 ## Welcome page
 {: #welcome}

-From the Red Hat Advanced Cluster Management for Kubernetes getting started page, you can view descriptions and tasks, and you can install various CLI tools.

-From the _Header_, click the **Help** (?) icon to view the _About_ page, the documentation, and more.
+From the Red Hat Advanced Cluster Management for Kubernetes Welcome page, you get more information about the product and you can access header features, such as _Search_ and _Create resource_.
+Also from the _Header_, you can click the **Help** (?) icon to view the _About_ page and the documentation.
 From the _User_ menu, you can access the _Configure Client_ page.
+Additionally, you can use the [Visual Web Terminal](vwt_search.md).

+## Overview

-Reorganizing your dashboard (IS THIS STILL A FEATURE?)
+Reorganize your dashboard **(IS THIS STILL A FEATURE?)**.
 You can personalize your view of the Overview dashboard by reorganizing the resource overview cards.
 You can view the following information about your clusters:

 * Name of the cloud service with the number of clusters
 * Cluster compliance